Educational Leadership Online

-- Certificate of Advanced Studies (CAS) - School Building Leader
+- Advanced Certificate - School Building Leader

-- Certificate of Advanced Studies (CAS) - School District Leader
+- Advanced Certificate - School District Leader

 About our Educational Leadership Online Programs

-The educational leadership program focuses on the development of leaders with the knowledge, skills and dispositions to lead educational communities and nonprofit organizations.
-Individuals enrolled in the programs come from small, large, rural and urban school districts as well as varying communities and represent a rich diversity that adds depth and breadth to the Niagara experience.
+The educational leadership program focuses on the development of leaders with the knowledge, skills, and dispositions to lead educational communities and nonprofit organizations.
+Individuals enrolled in the programs come from small, large, rural, and urban school districts as well as varying communities and represent a rich diversity that adds depth and breadth to the Niagara experience.

 Educational Leadership Program Statement

 The educational leadership programs in the College of Education are founded on a commitment to developing practitioners who, in the Vincentian tradition, foster human learning, development, spiritual well-being, and emotional stability in their respective institutions.
-Graduates of these programs are expected to demonstrate the qualities of outstanding reflective practitioners and the dispositions of caring, respect for self and others, commitment to equity and social justice, open mindedness, and fairness.
+Graduates of these programs are expected to demonstrate the qualities of outstanding reflective practitioners and the dispositions of caring, respect for self and others, commitment to equity and social justice, open-mindedness, and fairness.
 Additionally, we expect candidates within these programs to demonstrate the knowledge, skills, and dispositions recognized by the Educational Leadership Constituent Council (ELCC).
 The ELCC standards were prepared by members representing the American Association of School Administrators (AASA), Association for Supervision and Curriculum Development (ASCD), National Association of Elementary School Principals (NAESP) and National Association of Secondary School Principals (NASSP).

 New York State Nine Essential Characteristics of Effective Leaders